Radio spectral index from NVSS and TGSS: Acknowledgments

 \section{Acknowledgments}

-We especially thank Adi Nusser and Ari Laor for discussion and their extensive and thoughtful comments on this work.
-We thank Huib T. Intema (Leiden/NRAO) for help with the TGSS catalog.
-This work is supported in part at the Technion by a fellowship from the Lady Davis Foundation.
-We have used CERN ROOT 5.34/21 \citep{root} for generating our plots.
+I thank Adi Nusser and Ari Laor for discussion and their extensive and thoughtful comments on this work, and the anonymous referee for useful comments that helped to improve the paper.
+I especially thank Huib T. Intema for help with the TGSS ADR1 catalogue.
+This work is supported by NAOC youth talent fund 110000JJ01.
+I have used CERN ROOT 5.34/21 \citep{root} for generating plots.